Customerlabs CDP Documentation

 What is a Workflow?

-A Workflow in CustomerLabs CDP allows you to receive specific customer event data as soon as it is triggered in the Source.
+A Workflow helps you to turn the raw data you receive from the source into specific event data based on the workflow configuration which includes filtering and modifying the parameters.
 You can create multiple workflows inside a Source.
-A workflow is a one time setup that constantly receives customer data & updates user profiles in CustomerLabs CDP in real time.
+A workflow is a one-time setup that constantly receives customer data & updates user profiles in CustomerLabs CDP in real-time.

 Once a Source platform is authenticated, users can build workflows without writing a single line of code.